engintalay/stellitephp/README.md

 # Stellite Library
-A Stellite library written in PHP by the [Monero Integrations](https://monerointegrations.com) [team](https://github.com/stellitecoin/stellitephp/graphs/contributors).
+A Stellite library written in PHP fork from [Monero Integrations](https://monerointegrations.com) [team](https://github.com/stellitecoin/stellitephp/graphs/contributors).

 ## How It Works
 This library has 3 main parts:

 1. A Stellite daemon JSON RPC API wrapper, `daemonRPC.php`
 2. A Stellite wallet (`monero-wallet-rpc`) JSON RPC API wrapper, `walletRPC.php`
-3. A Monero/Cryptonote toolbox, `cryptonote.php`, with both lower level functions used in Stellite related cryptography and higher level methods for things like generating Monero private/public keys.
+3. A Monero/Cryptonote toolbox, `cryptonote.php`, with both lower level functions used in Stellite related cryptography and higher level methods for things like generating Stellite private/public keys.

 In addition to these features, there are other lower-level libraries included for portability, *eg.* an ed25519 library, a SHA3 library, *etc.*